frankdarnese/react-native-skeleton/README.md

 react-native run-ios
 ```

-This should launch the Simulator and you should see the boilerplate screen.<br>
+<b>Note</b>: This may take a few minutes before building the app.
+Once done, this should launch the Simulator and you should see the boilerplate welcome screen.<br>
-<b>Note</b>: This may take a few minutes before launching the app.

 - Option 2.<br>